Schizoaffective Disorder: Life on a Roller Coaster

 My schizophrenic symptoms get a lot worse when I am manic.
 Most notably I get profoundly paranoid.
 Sometimes I hallucinate.

 (At the time I was diagnosed, it was not thought that manic depressives ever hallucinated, so my diagnosis of schizoaffective disorder was based on the fact that I was hearing voices while I was manic.
 Since then, it has become accepted that mania can cause hallucinations.
 However, I believe my diagnosis to be correct based on the current Diagnostic and Statistical Manual criterion that schizoaffectives experience schizophrenic symptoms even during times they are not experiencing bipolar symptoms.
 I can still hallucinate or get paranoid when my mood is otherwise normal.)

 Mania is not always accompanied by euphoria.
 There can also be dysphoria, in which one feels irritable, angry and suspicious.
 My last major manic episode (in the Spring of 1994) was a dysphoric one.

 I go for days without sleeping when I am manic.
-At first I feel that I don't need to sleep so I just stay up and enjoy the extra time in my day.
-Eventually I feel desperate to sleep but I cannot.
-The human brain cannot function for any extended period of time without sleep, and sleep deprivation tends to be stimulating to manic depressives, so going without sleep creates a vicious cycle that might only be broken by a stay in a psychiatric hospital.
+At first, I feel that I don't need to sleep so I just stay up and enjoy the extra time in my day.
+Eventually, I feel desperate to sleep but I cannot.
+The human brain cannot function for an extended period of time without sleep, and sleep deprivation tends to be stimulating to manic depressives, so going without sleep creates a vicious cycle that might only be broken by a stay in a psychiatric hospital.